New York's 43rd State Assembly district

 The 43rd Assembly district of New York is one of the 150 districts in the New York State Assembly.
 It is currently represented by Democrat Brian Cunningham since 2022.

 Leadership

 The 43rd State Assembly district of New York is currently represented by Brian Cunningham, following a special election in 2022.
 He succeeded Assemblywoman Diana Richardson, following her appointment as Brooklyn Deputy Borough President.
 Richardson was the first candidate to be elected in 2015 on the Working Families Party line.
 Following that election, her election victories have been on the Democratic Party line.

 Geography

+2020s

+The 43rd district is in Brooklyn, centered around Prospect Lefferts Gardens and most of Crown Heights, with portions of Flatbush and East Flatbush.

+The district is entirely within New York's 9th congressional district, and overlaps the 20th and 21st districts of the New York State Senate, and the 35th, 36th, 40th and 41st districts of the New York City Council.

+2010s

 The 43rd district is in Brooklyn, comprising the neighborhoods of Prospect Lefferts Gardens and Crown Heights.